heitormaverick/favpage/README.md

 # favpage
 ## Favorite page to save space in the favbar

-## First things first: download this repository
 ### How to customize your Favpage:

+First things first: download this repository

-First: choose a Tab Name and change it
+Then, choose a Tab Name and change it

-Second: Choose an image to be the Favicon (preferably square or circle), and use the website [favicon-generator.org] (https://www.favicon-generator.org/) to convert it.
+Now, Choose an image to be the Favicon (preferably square or circle), and use the website favicon-generator.org (https://www.favicon-generator.org/) to convert it.

 Don't change anything, just upload the image and click "create".

-Agora faça o download, extraia o zip e mova os três arquivos "favicon-00x00.png" para a pasta do seu site.
+Now download, extract the zip and move the three files "favicon-00x00.png" to your website folder.